QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 * Cut 3 wires approx 20cm long. (signal, power, ground)
 * Solder one end of each wire to a 3 x 1 PCB socket in the order: signal, power, ground
 * Solder Molex KK Terminal Contact to the other end of each wire
-* Place the terminal contacts from each wire in the correct position of the Molex KK 4 x 1 Connector Housing (Blank, ground, signal, power)
+* Place the terminal contacts from each wire in the correct position of a Molex KK 4 x 1 Connector Housing (Blank, ground, signal, power)
 * Push the 3 x 1 PCB socket into the bottom of the receiver (check orientation)

 ${\color{red}PHOTO}$